MicrosoftDocs/windows-insider/wip/get-started.md

 > [!NOTE]
 > If you install an Insider Preview build in one channel, and you want to switch to a different channel, you might need to do a clean install of Windows and reset your Windows Insider settings on that device.
 [Learn more about switching channels.](./flighting.md#switching-between-channels)

 *Windows Insider Preview Builds may be substantially modified before they're commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.
-Some product features and functionality may require additional hardware or software.*
+Some product features and functionality may require additional hardware or software support.*

 ## Give feedback